 1 cup plus 2 tablespoons bleached all-purpose flour

 1 tablespoon sugar

 4 tablespoons butter, frozen, quartered lengthwise and cut into 1/2-inch pieces

 4 tablespoons (2 ounces) very cold cream cheese cut into ½-inch pieces

 2 tablespoons vegetable shortening, frozen and cut into ½-inch pieces

 Mix flour, sugar, and salt in a food processor fitted with the metal blade to combine.
 Add butter; toss to break up butter cubes and coat with flour.
 Plus 4 or 5 times, 1 long second each.
 Break cream cheese and shortening into flour mixture; toss to coat.
 Pulse another 4 or 5 times, one long second each, until fats are pea and pebble size.
 Add water; pulse twice, one long second each, to evenly distribute the water (dough will not have come together).
 Dump mixture into a bowl; press with palm of hand to form a cohesive ball.

-Halve dough, making 1 portion slightly more generous than the other.
-Wrap each portion in plastic wrap; press each into a thick disk.
+Wrap the dough in plastic wrap; press each into a thick disk.
 Refrigerate until chilled, at least 2 hours.
 (Can be refrigerated 2 days or frozen 2 months)

 Adjust oven rack to lowest position and heat oven to 375 degrees.
 Bake pie shell checking occasionally for ballooning, until crust is firmly set, about 15 minutes.
+(If it balloons, just prick it and it should deflate.)
 Remove foil, and continue to bake until crust is crisp and golden brown, about 10 minutes longer.